-The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.
+The question of whether coaches should use a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 And it’s easy to understand why.

-It’s hard to convert the people who do land on your website onto your coaching newsletter so that you can start to build a relationship with them.
+It’s difficult to convert the people who do land on your website to your coaching newsletter so that you can start building a relationship with them.

-Not only is all that hard, but it takes time and requires determination and patience.
+Not only is it all that hard, but it takes time and requires determination and patience.

-It also requires money, which is often in short supply for new life coaches.
+It also requires money, which, unlike enthusiasm, is often in short supply for new life coaches.

 No, probably not.